So, you’re thinking of visiting Kutaisi Georgia? Are you looking for some insider tips and a helpful guide on what to do in Kutaisi?

 Located just north of Kutaisi city centre, Kutaisi Botanical Garden provides welcome calm from the hustle and bustle of the city.
 The gardens are full of many different types and species of flowers, plants and trees that you can wander around for hours.

-Check out this comprehensive guide and review of everything you need to know for visiting Kutaisi Botanical Garden.
+RELATED POST: Check out this comprehensive guide and review of everything you need to know for visiting Kutaisi Botanical Garden.

 Cable cars dating back to the Soviet Era run in Kutaisi, operating between central Kutaisi and the Besik Gabashvili Amusement Park.
 This short ride takes you up over the river and to the top of the hill on which the amusement park sits.
-This is definitely one of the more unique things to do in Kutaisi!

-Costing just 2 GEL (45p) for a round trip, this will save you a walk up the hill and give you great views of the city.
+Costing just 2 GEL for a round trip, this will save you a walk up the hill and give you great views of the city.
 You can find the cable car station in central Kutaisi by searching for ‘Cable Car Bottom Station’ on Google Maps.

 Besik Gabashvili Amusement Park